-We were tasked with saving energy for one of our customers, Mr Moore – we suggested an hybrid solution using a air source heat pump & a gas boiler
+Customer Mr. Moore: we suggested a hybrid solution using an air source heat pump & a gas boiler.

-He was looking for a way to reduce his bills whilst also extending his property.
-He originally was considering a Biomass boiler, A friend of his had recently recommended us because we installed their biomass central heating system.
+He was looking for a way to reduce his bills while also extending his property.
+At the start of his project, A friend had recommended we installed their biomass central heating system.
+But upon survey, it soon became apparent that his home wasn’t suitable for a Biomass boiler.

-Originally requesting a biomass boiler quotation he was keen to see what we would come up with however it soon became apparent that his home wasn’t suitable for a Biomass boiler, the obvious one was he had mains gas and that is generally cheaper, but mainly because the access for bulk delivery for pellets was poor and most supply companies wouldnt deliver up to his house this is an important factor to consider as limiting your supply chain will also mean you’re helpless if price increases happen.
+For a start, he had mains gas, and that is much cheaper.
+Also, the access for bulk delivery for pellets was poor, and most supply companies wouldn’t deliver up to his house. which is an essential factor to consider as limiting your supply chain will also mean you’re helpless if price increases happen.

-Mr Moore already had Solar Panels installed and didn’t need convincing on renewable energy or the RHI (Renewable Heat Incentive) having already factored in the costs of redoing his heating system he was looking at a bill of £4000 – £5000 pounds just for replacing like for like which would mean little savings & no RHI payments.
+Having already factored in the costs of redoing his heating system, he was looking at a bill of £4000 – £5000 pounds.
+For replacing like for like which would mean little savings & no RHI payments.

-So after doing the design work & heat loss calculations we realised his best option was a Hybrid Air Source Heat Pump, Straight away our design showed we had reduced his running costs down to around £910 even after the extension.
-This gave him an instant fuel saving of £240 a year.
+So after doing the design work & heat loss calculations, we realised his best option was a Hybrid Air Source Heat Pump.
+Straight away, our design showed we had reduced his running costs down to around £910 even after the extension.
+We were giving him an instant fuel saving of £240 a year.

 Let’s take a closer look at his savings with his Hybrid Air Source Heat pump.